REALCentreTHF/waitlist_model/README.md

-This is a simple model to estimate the elective waitlist over time

-Where the activity v_t done in each period t corresponds to the following, where c is the constant of capacity available to do an activity at any period.
+This is a simple model to estimate the elective waitlist over time where the activity $\v_t$ done in each period t corresponds to the following, where c is the constant of capacity available to do an activity at any period.
 $v_t=∅_0 c+〖∅_1 c+∅_2 c+⋯+∅〗_i c$
 In this case, theta is the proportion of activity committed to each group in waiting, where theta is a policy-adjusted variable such that:
 ∑_(i=0)^i▒〖∅_i〗_t =1